Roy-lab/new-member/onboarding.md

 -   To load a module, for example Matlab r2015a, use the command: `module load matlab-r2015a`
 -   To view your loaded modules, use the command: `module list`
 -   To unload a module if you would like to use a different version, for example unloading Matlab r2015a, use the command: `module unload matlab-r2015a`
+-   NOTE: ArchR is notoriously hard to install.
+In roy-exec-1 to roy-exec-9, it is available in module `R-4.3.1-Monocle3-ArchR`; in roy-exec-10, under module `conda3-py310_23.11.0-2`.

 ### Conda

-As you read in [Python](#python) and [R](#r) above, we sometimes have to install external programs deployed in those languages.
+As you read in [Python](#python), [R](#r), and [dependencies](#dependencies) above, we sometimes have to install external programs deployed in those languages.
 It gets complicated when different programs need different versions of Python/R and dependencies.
-Conda lets you create an isolated environment to install different dependencies.
+Conda lets you create an isolated environment to install different packages.

 -   First load the Anaconda module: see [Module](#module).
 -   Follow the conda documentation to create and manage environments: <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#>
--   Note, if you use a lot of python packages, your home directory may not be big enough to maintain the conda packages.
-Instead you can change the conda configurations for you, to make conda install in a different place.
-You can do this as follows
+-   Specify a path with the `conda create --prefix /path/to/env` and create the environment somewhere accessible to all lab members, i.e., not in your home directory.
+You can easily point to the environment path in your elogs this way.
+-   If you want to completely change the location where conda environments and packages are installed by default, follow the steps:
     - Make a new .conda folder, e.g. in /mnt/dv/wid/project5/Roy-singlecell/<work_folder>/.conda
     - Do `conda config --prepend pkgs_dirs <path to .conda folder>/pkgs`
     - Do `conda config --prepend envs_dirs <path to .conda folder>/envs`